zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/deploy-zenml/deploy-with-custom-image.md

 Here is how you can build a custom ZenML server Docker image:

 1. Set up a container registry of your choice.
-E.g., as an indivial developer you could create a free [dockerhub](https://hub.docker.com/) account and then set up a free dockerhub repository.
+E.g., as an indivial developer you could create a free [Docker Hub](https://hub.docker.com/) account and then set up a free Docker Hub repository.

 2. Clone ZenML (or your ZenML fork) and checkout the branch that you want to deploy, e.g., if you want to deploy ZenML version 0.41.0, run